International sanctions against Iran

-There have been a number of sanctions against Iran imposed by a number of countries, especially the United States, and international entities.
-Iran was the most sanctioned country in the world until it was surpassed by Russia following its invasion of neighboring Ukraine in February 2022.
+There have been a number of international sanctions against Iran imposed by a number of countries, especially the United States, and international entities.
+Iran was the most sanctioned country in the world until it was surpassed by Russia, following Russia's invasion of neighboring Ukraine in February 2022.

-The first sanctions were imposed by the United States in November 1979 after a group of radical students seized the American Embassy in Tehran and took hostages.
-These sanctions were lifted in January 1981 after the hostages were released, but they were reimposed by the United States in 1987 in response to Iran's actions from 1981 to 1987 against the U.S. and vessels of other countries in the Persian Gulf and support for terrorism.
+The first sanctions were imposed by the United States in November 1979, after a group of radical students seized the American Embassy in Tehran and took hostages.
+These sanctions were lifted in January 1981 after the hostages were released, but they were reimposed by the United States in 1987 in response to Iran's actions from 1981 to 1987 against the U.S. and vessels of other countries in the Persian Gulf and US claims of Iranian support for terrorism.
 The sanctions were expanded in 1995 to include firms dealing with the Iranian government.

 The third sanctions were imposed in December 2006 pursuant to United Nations Security Council Resolution 1737 after Iran refused to comply with United Nations Security Council Resolution 1696, which demanded that Iran halt its uranium enrichment program.
 Initially, U.S. sanctions targeted investments in oil, gas, and petrochemicals, exports of refined petroleum products, and business dealings with the Islamic Revolutionary Guard Corps (IRGC).
 It encompassed banking and insurance transactions (including with the Central Bank of Iran), shipping, web-hosting services for commercial endeavors, and domain name registration services.
 Subsequent UN Resolutions have expanded sanctions against Iran.

 Over the years, sanctions have taken a serious toll on Iran's economy and people.
-Since 1979, the United States has led international efforts to use sanctions to influence Iran's policies, including Iran's uranium enrichment program, which Western governments fear is intended for developing the capability to produce nuclear weapons.
-Iran counters that its nuclear program is for civilian purposes, including generating electricity and medical purposes.
+Since 1979, the United States led international efforts to use sanctions to influence Iran's policies, including Iran's uranium enrichment program, which Western governments feared was intended for developing the capability to produce nuclear weapons.
+Iran countered that its nuclear program is for civilian purposes, including generating electricity and medical purposes.